2015

 Hammerson Plc

-Concerns summary An easily accessible wall, despite meeting regulations, has been the site of multiple deaths and poses a danger, particularly to impaired individuals.
+Concerns summary (AI summary) An easily accessible wall, despite meeting regulations, has been the site of multiple deaths and poses a danger, particularly to impaired individuals.
 Physical modifications may be necessary to prevent future fatalities.

 Historic (No Identified Response)